-The deferral guidelines and vesting conditions apply consistently to all employees in senior grades and MRTs, as well as retiring, retired and retrenched employees.
+The deferral guidelines and vesting conditions apply consistently to all employees in senior grades, MRTs and MRP, as well as retiring, retired and retrenched employees.
 There is no accelerated payment of deferred compensation for employees leaving the Group other than in exceptional cases, such as death in service.
-There is also no special retirement plan, golden parachute or special severance package for all employees.
-Employees who resign or whose services are terminated forfeit any unvested deferred variable pay.
+There is also no special retirement plan, golden parachute or special severance package for any employee.
+Employees who have resigned or whose services are terminated will forfeit any unvested deferred variable pay. save in exceptional circumstances.